-8. Results and discussions
+7. Results and discussions

-Fig. 8 depicts the changes of spectral parameter with respect to change in jump-to-contact forces in several periodic multilayers.
-The two curves represent the changes in the bandwidth (FWHM) and peak amplitudes, respectively.
-It is interesting to note that for most of our multilayers these two spectral parameters have shown the changes in the opposite direction with different amount in their values.
-Such changes as discussed earlier, points out instability other than the environmental related compositional type.
-The data values in Fig. 8 are fitted with the appropriate polynomials in order to present smooth functional trend.
-The highest instability values were depicted for a 14-layer KrCl (222 nm) reflecting multiplayer, which has bilayer thickness of 64.77 nm (f = 0.439).
-The 41layer ArF (193 nm) reflecting filter with a bilayer thickness of 54.26 nm (f = 0.428) also showed some amount of instability.
-The lower values were recorded for 24-layer as well as 25-layer reflecting multilayers designed for KrF (248 nm) laser wavelength with a bilayer thickness of 73.48 nm (f = 0.441).
-The results for this wavelength have demonstrated maximum stability.
-Similarly, the 21-layer multilayer for XeF (355 nm) laser with bilayer thickness of 108.64 nm (f = .447) has shown reasonably good stability.
-Overall, the multilayers with smaller positive or negative changes in the jump-to-contact forces have depicted better stabilities.
-Fig. 9 depicted the spectral parameter changes with respect to the changes in the jump-offcontact forces.
+Fig. 7(a) depicts the instabilities in spectral parameter with respect to changes in jump-to-contact forces in case of several periodic multilayers.
+The two curves represent the instabilities in the reflectance bandwidth (FWHM) and peak amplitudes respectively.
+It is interesting to note that for most of our multilayers these two spectral parameters have depicted opposite types of instabilities with varying magnitudes.
+Such changes, as discussed earlier, point out to the morphological or viscoelastic instability which is different from the compositional type.
+The data values in it are fitted with the appropriate polynomials in order to present smooth functional trend.
+The highest instability values were observed for a 14-layer KrCl (222 nm) reflecting multilayer, which has bilayer thickness of 64.77 nm (f=0.439).
+The 41-layer ArF (193 nm) reflecting filter with a bilayer thickness of 54.26 nm (f=0.428) also demonstrated a small amount of instability.
+Lower instabilities were recorded for 24-layer as well as 25-layer reflecting multilayers designed for KrF (248 nm) laser wavelength with a bilayer thickness of 73.48 nm (f=0.441).
+The quarter wave devices developed for this wavelength have depicted maximum stability [47].
+Similarly, the 21-layer multilayer for XeF (355 nm) laser with bilayer thickness of 108.64 nm (f=0.447) has shown reasonably good stability.

+Fig. 7.
+Plots of changes in peak reflection amplitude and FWHM of Gd_2O_3/SiO_2 multilayers as a function of changes in (a) jump-to-contact and (b) jump-off-contact distances.

+Over all, the multilayers with smaller positive or negative changes in the jump-to-contact forces have depicted better stabilities.
+Fig. 7(b) depicted the spectral parameter instabilities with respect to the changes in the jump-off-contact forces.
 In this case also the same 14-layer (KrCl laser reflector) multilayer with the bilayer thickness of 64.6 nm depicted both the highest spectral instability as well as larger viscoelastic changes.
-The better spectrally stable 248 nm multilayers (bilayer thickness of 73.48 nm) showed a negligible as well as higher negative values in the change of jump-off-contact force variations depending on the multilayer geometry and the surface layer.
-The spectral data versus jump-offcontact values were fitted with a polynomial function to represent a smooth functional dependence.
+The better spectrally stable KrF (248 nm) multilayers (bilayer thickness of 73.48 nm) showed discrete negative values in the change of jump-off-contact force variations depending on the multilayer geometry and the surface layer.
+The spectral data versus jump-off-contact values were fitted with a polynomial function to represent a smooth functional dependence.
 Both the curves showed systematic periodic variations where the stable multilayers are found to be positioned at or close to the node-like points.
-It is interesting to note from both these experimental results that the multilayer reflectors carrying bilayer thickness below a certain value have shown maximum instability.
-That is, multilayers meant for ArF laser (bilayer thickness 54.26 nm, f = 0.428)
+It is interesting to note from both these experimental results that the multilayer reflectors carrying bilayer thickness below a certain optimum value have shown maximum instability.
+That is, multilayers meant for 193 nm-ArF laser (bilayer thickness 54.26 nm, f=0.428) and 222 nm-KrCl laser (bilayer thickness 64.77 nm, f=0.439) have shown higher degrees of instabilities.
+Such observations depicted close relationships with the elastic properties and f-factors of the component film material as discussed by Sridhar and coworker.